Court Rules

 Are courtesy copies required for Judge Robert Kirsch?

-View ruleSource: page 3, section E. Courtesy Copies
+View ruleSource: page 5, section II.
+E. Courtesy Copies

 Does Judge Robert Kirsch require a pre-motion conference or letter before filing a motion?

 Yes.
-A pre-motion letter is required for rule 12, more definite statement, remand, venue change, and judgment on pleadings.
+A pre-motion letter is required for rule 12, remand, venue change, and compel arbitration.
 Details: 3 pages.
-Pre-motion letter (max 3 single-spaced pages) required before specific motions.
+Pre-motion letter required for specified motions, max 3 single-spaced pages, must include basis and citations, no affidavits/exhibits unless directed.

-View ruleSource: page 1, section I. Civil Motion Practice
+View ruleSource: page 1, section I. Civil Motion Practice, A. Pre-Motion Conference, 1.
+Letter Request for Pre-Motion Conference

 What formatting rules apply to filings before Judge Robert Kirsch?

-View ruleSource: page 3, section A. Electronic Submissions (ECF)
+View ruleSource: page 5, section II.
+A. Electronic Submissions (ECF)

 What must be included with motion filings before Judge Robert Kirsch?